hobyst/flmidi-101/getting_started/introduction_to_midi.md

 # Introduction to MIDI

 **Note:** All inline references to hexadecimal numbers will be formatted as `XX`.
-Otherwise, they will be decimal values or binary values (these last ones being easy tp recognize).
+Otherwise, they will be decimal values or binary values (these last ones being easy to recognize).

 The [MIDI (Musical Instrument Digital Interface) protocol](https://en.wikipedia.org/wiki/MIDI) is the communication standard pretty much every music hardware uses to intercommunicate with other music hardware.